 In total, I do 18-36 Physical and 75-90 Cold damage.
 If my opponent has, say, resistance to Cold damage, there might be further calculations later.

 Damage from Hits (not from Damage over Time) in Path of Exile can be Converted from one Type (Physical, Fire, Cold, Lightning, or Chaos) to another.
 Many skills do so as part of their effect (particularly Physical to other type conversions), as do a few items.
 If, for example, I would deal 100 Physical damage normally, but I have "30% of Physical Damage Converted to Cold" on one of my items, I would deal 70 Physical and 30 Cold damage instead.

 Damage that is worded as "Added As" or "Extra" works the same way - it just doesn't reduce the amount you're doing of the original type.
 In the example above, if I had "Gain 30% of Physical Damage as Extra Cold Damage" on an item, my original 100 Physical would become 100 Physical and 30 Cold instead.
-As with conversions, this Extra Cold Damage would be affected by modifiers both to Physical and to Cold.
+As with conversions, this Extra Cold Damage would be affected by the attacker's modifiers both to Physical and to Cold.

 (Technical note: a few effects modify the type of damage taken, usually with the language "X% of TypeA damage taken as TypeB".
 This is technically not conversion, and has some differences from the above - for example, taken-as modifiers can affect damage over time.
 Most builds don't need to worry about this.)